-- Marking of hatchery-origin juveniles - Juvenile releases - Adult management - Research, monitoring, and evaluation (RM&E) to assess program performance - 5 As a cooperating agency for development of this EA, the Bonneville Power Administration (BPA) is - 6 considering whether to fund portions of certain hatchery programs included in the HGMPs under - 7 consideration, specifically by providing funding for the Umatilla River Summer Steelhead, Hood River - 8 Spring Chinook Salmon, and Hood River Winter Steelhead programs, and the quantity of fish production - 9 related to that funding.
-Prior to making these funding decisions, BPA is required under NEPA to assess - 10 the potential environmental effects related to program funding.
-If, based on the analysis in this EA, BPA - determines these impacts are not significant, BPA would issue a Finding of No Significant Impact 11 - (FONSI).
-If, however, BPA determines any of these potential impacts are significant, it would proceed with 12 - 13 preparation of an Environmental Impact Statement (EIS) for the proposal.
-At the conclusion of the NEPA - process either issuance of a FONSI or completion of the EIS process BPA would decide on whether 14 - to provide the requested funding and at what level.
-15 - 16 The Round Butte Hatchery Summer Steelhead and Spring Chinook Salmon programs are funded by - Portland General Electric (PGE).
-PGE co-owns the Round Butte Hydro Project with the CTWSRO, and 17 - 18 both operate under the same Federal Energy Regulatory Commission (FERC) license.
-The Touchet River - Endemic Summer Steelhead Program is funded through the Lower Snake River Compensation Plan 19 - 20 (LSRCP).
-Although not within the Snake River Basin, the Touchet River was included as part of the - 21 LSRCP mitigation responsibilities for construction of the four Lower Snake River federal dams.
-These - programs are further described in Section 1.3, Description of the Proposed Action.
-22
+41 D Marking of hatchery-origin juveniles

+- 1 Juvenile releases

+- 2 Adult management

+- 3 Research, monitoring, and evaluation (RM&E) to assess program performance

+As a cooperating agency for development of this EA, the Bonneville Power Administration (BPA) is 4 considering whether to fund portions of certain hatchery programs included in the HGMPs under 5 6 consideration, specifically by providing funding for the Umatilla River Summer Steelhead, Hood River Spring Chinook Salmon, and Hood River Winter Steelhead programs, and the quantity of fish production 7 related to that funding.
+Prior to making these funding decisions, BPA is required under NEPA to assess 8 9 the potential environmental effects related to program funding.
+If, based on the analysis in this EA, BPA determines these impacts are not significant.
+BPA would issue a Finding of No Significant Impact 10 11 (FONSI).
+If, however, BPA determines any of these potential impacts are significant, it would proceed with preparation of an Environmental Impact Statement (EIS) for the proposal.
+At the conclusion of the NEPA 12 13 process - either issuance of a FONSI or completion of the EIS process - BPA would decide on whether 14 to provide the requested funding and at what level.

+- 15 The Round Butte Hatchery Summer Steelhead and Spring Chinook Salmon programs are funded by - 16 Portland General Electric (PGE).
+PGE co-owns the Round Butte Hydro Project with the CTWSRO, and - both operate under the same Federal Energy Regulatory Commission (FERC) license.
+The Touchet River - 18 Endemic Summer Steelhead Program is funded through the Lower Snake River Compensation Plan

+19 (LSRCP).
+Although not within the Snake River Basin, the Touchet River was included as part of the

+LSRCP mitigation responsibilities for construction of the four Lower Snake River federal dams.
+These

+21 programs are further described in Section 1.3, Description of the Proposed Action.